Coffee Processing Methods

 • cleaner finish

-• more “structured” sweetness (not as syrupy) [Read more]
+• more “structured” sweetness not as syrupy

 Tradeoff

 Washed processing can require significant water management and wastewater handling.
 In regions where water is scarce, producers often invest in water-efficient systems or choose alternative methods.
-[Read more]

 If you usually like coffees that taste clean, balanced, and predictable, washed coffees are the safest bet.
 This is also why many everyday “daily driver” coffees are washed: the cup is reliable.
-Learn more about rock paper coffee here.
+Learn more about Rock Paper Coffee here.

-Natural (Dry) Process
+Natural or Dry Process

 Natural processing keeps the bean inside the whole cherry while it dries.
 That means long fruit contact and a slower, more complex transformation.